Level 2 EV charger installed in California garage — Best EV Chargers California 2026

 Emporia Pro

 The top pick for California solar homeowners under NEM 3.0.
-Integrates with home energy monitors to automatically prioritize charging from excess solar generation during daylight hours — the self-consumption strategy that keeps your effective cost per mile at $0.017 or less.
-ENERGY STAR certified, may qualify for additional utility rebates.
+Integrates with home energy monitors to automatically prioritize charging from excess solar generation during daylight hours — the self-consumption strategy that keeps your effective cost per mile at $0.017.
+PowerSmart technology means most homes skip the panel upgrade entirely.

 Solar Self-Consumption ✓ ENERGY STAR ✓ NEM 3.0 Optimized ✓ Best for Solar Households